janmilosh/farkle-javascript/README.md

 ##Instructions for playing Farkle

-A prompt for the current action is located on the second line below the dice.
+A prompt for the current action is located below the 'Roll Dice' button.

 ###Starting the game